d'Orsay museum view

 The Tuileries Gardens are located just outside the Monet rooms of the l’Orangerie.

 Art Lovers Tips: Many of you will consider your visit here an unforgettable highlight of Paris.
-Leave extra time to return to the Monet rooms to think about your life and what you hope to accomplish — this is a special space for contemplation.
+Leave extra time to return to the Monet rooms to think about your life, what you hope to accomplish — this is a special space for contemplation.
 We suggest you come here first if you wish to inquire about a Combined Ticket for the l’Orangerie and the Musée d’Orsay.

 7. Musée du Quai Branly – Jacques Chirac